Whatever It Is I'm Against It

 Shopping Cart Man (Wake) - when you see a man who carries all his worldly possession around in a shopping cart, there's almost certainly a story behind it.

-Knock knock knock (Fransen) - a a rock and roll tragedy of good fortune squandered and mortality confronted.
+Knock knock knock (Fransen) - a rock and roll tragedy of good fortune squandered and mortality confronted.

 Hangover blues (Wake) - Don't be fooled by the exorbitant prices and the fancy labels.
 The hangover is just as painful, whatever the price.